KonstantinosPetrakis/Openbook/frontend/README.md

 # TODO

--   Make `ProfilePreview` component look better.
--   Add `add friend` and `remove friend` to the `Profile` component.

--   Create a `NotificationPreview` component
--   Use the `Loader` and `NotificationPreview` components to complete the notification functionality.
+-   Update the `NotificationList` component to display `FRIEND_REQUEST_ACCEPTED` notification.
 -   Write the WebSockets code to update the notifications in real time.

 -   Create a `Post` component
 -   Put a combination of the `Loader` and `Post` component in the `Profile` component.
 -   Put a combination of the `Loader` and `Post` component in the `Home` component.

+-   Update `NotificationList` component to display all notifications regarding `Post`.

+-   Create the `Chat` View
+-   Write the WebSockets code to update the chat in real time.